Medzev: Geography

-The town lies at an elevation of 313 metres and covers an area of 31.861 km^{2}.
-It has a population of about 3,800.
 It is located at the foothills of the Slovak Karst (south) and Volovec Mountains (north) on the Bodva River, around 35 km west of Košice.

 People

 Departure sign "Dovidenia"/"Wiedersehen" when leaving Medzev/Metzenseifen towards Stos.

 This village is primarily home to Slovaks, Germans, Hungarians, and Romani.
 Those people of Germanic origin refer to themselves as "Mantaks", although are more commonly recognized as Zipser Germans or Carpathian Germans.